empoche/app-catalog/README.md

 ## Software-Catalog

 Collection of process and application information for Linux, MacOS and Windows.
+Used in [Empoche](https://empoche.com)'s automatic time tracking of PC applications.

 Identify applications and categories based on their executable name.